Museum of early consumer electronics and 1st achievements

 were a good alternative to the Monterey as they were much cheaper.
 There were some

-other receivers (not so up-market) that came out during this time scale including a
+other receivers (not so up-market) which came out during this time scale including a

 very complicated to use Discus Elipse (that most dealer / installers avoided like the